 Vancouver — O Canada House Bed & Breakfast ($171 a night): Now that I’m living in Vancouver, I can definitely attest that this B & B is in the heart of Vancouver.
 You’re in one of the most central locations, within walking distance to hotspots like Stanley Park, Gastown and Granville Island.
 But it’s not just the location that makes this place special—the staff do everything they can to accommodate you, from packing you sandwiches for an earlier send-off to keeping the place immaculately clean.
-Not to mention, the elegant yet charming decor coupled with a stocked pantry make this the place you must stay at during your time in Vancouver.
+Not to mention, the elegant yet charming decor coupled with a stocked pantry make this the place you must stay in during your time in Vancouver.

 Halifax — Cambridge Suites Hotel Halifax ($83 a night): Halifax is the heart of Canada’s east coast.
 It’s a fantastic base to do some exploring while staying here.
 Especially given the fact that each room comes with a small kitchenette and a complimentary breakfast is included.
 You’re only a 10-minute walk away from the gorgeous Halifax waterfront and there’s a rooftop patio offering panoramic views for your evening nightcap.